chrisrzhou/quotes/src/quotes.md

 > Everything will be okay in the end.
 If it's not okay, then it's not the end.

 @John Lennon #optimism

+> Even though what you did was wrong, you're still a good kid, and that guy was a prick.
+Sometimes that matters more.

+@Mr. Robot #mrrobot #principles

+> That's who you are.
+That's what you are.
+You're nothing to anyone.
+To everyone.

+@Eliot Alderson #mrrobot #life

+> Give a man a gun, he'll rob a bank.
+Give a man a bank, he'll rob the world.

+@Tyrell Wellick #mrrobot #greed

+> Power belongs to the people that take it.
+Nothing to do with their hard work, strong ambitions, or rightful qualifications, no.  The actual will to take is often the only thing that's necessary.

+@Tyrell Wellick #mrrobot #power